 These devices make it really messy to download multiple images, but they’re best for loading to Instagram.

-So in this case, click on the mail icon If the browser detects an iPad browser, the download buttin will create a ZIP archive, and email it to you (you’ll need to set up an email address in your user profile).
+So in this case, click on the mail icon If the system finds that you’re using a mobile device, the envelope button will create an email with selected files, and send it to you (you’ll need to set up an email address in your user profile).

-When you get the message, you’ll be able to “preview” the file (which will ake you hrough each image individually).
-These can then be saved to your camera roll, or posted to Instagram.
+When you get the mail, you’ll be able to save the images to your camera roll, and / or post them to Instagram.